Forex in Relation to Stocks and Commodities and Trading with MetaTrader

 Stocks, Forex and Commodities – Long Relationship

 Be honest.
 You didn’t really think that there was no relation between the Forex market, stocks and commodities, right?
 Of course they are related.
 There is a strong interaction between these three markets.
 The Canadian Dollar is highly correlated to oil prices, since Canada contains the third largest oil reserves in the world.
-Look at the charts below… when oil goes up USD/CAD goes down during the end of the US trading session on Friday 29th of July 2016.
+Look at the charts below… when oil goes up, USD/CAD goes down during the trading session on Monday, 13 April 2020.

 While WTI (West Texas Intermediate) oil surged

 Let’s try to understand these relations: when a certain market exchange, in NY, London or any other market rallies, it used to mean that the economy in this particular market is growing.
 It obviously has implications – more external investors from other countries want to enter this market and invest in a growing economy which opens up new potential horizons.
 It leads to more intense usage of the national currency, and to increased demand for the currency as a result.
 This is how Forex comes into the picture!

 That used to be the story until the 2008 global financial crisis.
 Now, things have distorted a little.
 It just means that there is more monetary or fiscal stimulus coming up, such as a decline in the interest rates.
 That means that more cheap money will be around in the real economy, so obviously, some of this money ends up on stocks, therefore the indices of the stock markets go up.
 That has been the story from these last eight years.

 The biggest and most influential stock markets in the world:

 |One of the two premier stock indexes in the U.S.A., The Dow Jones Industrial Average measures the trading performances of the top 30 publicly traded companies.
 The DOW is highly influenced by market sentiment, economic and political events.|

 Players: McDonald’s, Intel, AT&T, etc…